ShivaliLN/TraceItAcross/README.md

 ## Smart Contract

-The TrackItAcross smart contract is deployed on the Scroll Sepolia testnet.
+The TraceItAcross smart contract is deployed on the Scroll Sepolia testnet.
 It is responsible for the creation and retrieval of product NFTs.
 Businesses can create product NFTs by providing a metadata URI, and consumers can retrieve product information using the product ID.

 - **Smart Contract Address on Scroll Sepolia Testnet**: [0x2DB23AeB020bd7755c4480Cb2d3c687e7548A506](https://sepolia-blockscout.scroll.io/address/0x2DB23AeB020bd7755c4480Cb2d3c687e7548A506#code)